Dtzul04/todolist-app/README.md

 # To-Do List App

-This is a simple To-Do List web application built with HTML, CSS, JavaScript, and Bootstrap.
-The app allows users to add, delete, and mark tasks as completed, helping them stay organized and manage their daily tasks.
+This is a simple To-Do List web application built with HTML, CSS, and JavaScript.
+The app allows users to add, delete, edit, and mark tasks as completed, helping them stay organized and manage their daily tasks.

 ## Features